 Mocha Moms are participating in a wide range of projects, from providing clothing and food to needy families, to giving gifts to children of incarcerated parents, to decorating nursing homes and holding sick children in hospitals.

 As part of our national community service initiative, Closing the Gap in Minority Health, Prosperity and Achievement, Mocha Moms are hosting educational forums in their communities, health and wellness symposiums to raise awareness of health disparities and financial planning workshops.
 They are mentoring children, volunteering in schools, hosting literacy nights and mother/daughter book clubs, and as part of Boys Booked on Barbershops (BBOB), they are setting up reading nooks in barbershops and beauty shops to foster a love of reading.
 To date, more than 100 reading nooks have been set up in barbershops and beauty shops throughout the country.
-Our community service work with BBOB was featured in a "Making a Difference" segment on NBC Nightly News with Brian Williams
+Our community service work with BBOB was featured in a “Making a Difference” segment on NBC Nightly News with Brian Williams.

-The Education Fair can be as big or as intimate as your chapter sees fit.
-The original intent behind the Education Fair was to enable seasoned mothers to be a resource for younger mothers.
+The Education Forum can be as big or as intimate as your chapter sees fit.
+The original intent behind the Education Forum was to enable seasoned mothers to be a resource for younger mothers.
 We wanted to provide seasoned mothers with the forum and opportunity to share what they have learned about preschools, public schools, private schools, parochial schools and homeschooling with the younger mothers in their chapters.
-The Education Fair can take many forms.
+The Education Forum can take many forms.
 Some chapters host large community events for the public and invite the local schools in the area to make presentations about their schools.
 Other chapters host a members-only potluck supper at a Mocha's home and each mom is encouraged to speak about her experience at a particular school.
-As long as an Education Fair is held once every calendar year and you send photographs and a summary of the event to the national board, the Occupy Schools requirement is satisfied.
+As long as an Education Forum is held once every calendar year and you send photographs and a summary of the event to the national board, the Occupy Schools requirement is satisfied.